conradmicallef/TCasp/README.md

 Arduino - reference TCAS implementation

-This implementation is a reference implementation of TCAS.
+This implementation is an adaptation of TCAS for microlight use.

 Project requres the use of a Moteino, serial display and GPS